bitrix24/b24restdocs/first-rest-api-call.md

 It allows you to make various requests to the Bitrix24 REST API directly from the Bitrix24 interface by selecting different methods from the list and configuring the corresponding method parameters.
 You can find information about specific parameters in the documentation by following the links provided.

-Once you specify the parameters and their values, Bitrix24 will generate the complete HTTP request for you.
-You can view it, copy it to an external system (or browser) for execution, or you can execute it right here and now by clicking the **Execute** button.
+Once you have specified the parameters and their values, Bitrix24 will generate the complete HTTP request for you.
+You can preview it, copy it to an external system (or browser) for execution, or you can execute it right here and now by clicking the **Execute** button.

 When you execute the request, you will receive a response from Bitrix24 in JSON format.
 Congratulations on your first successful call to the Bitrix24 REST API!